 The Company's management has made an assessment of the Company's ability to continue as a going concern and is satisfied that the Company has the resources to continue in business for the foreseeable future.
 The factors considered by management are disclosed in Note 1.

-Notes to the Condensed Interim Financial Statements For the three months ended January 31, 2024 and 2023 (Unaudited - Expressed in Canadian Dollars)
+Notes to the Condensed Interim Financial Statements For the three months and nine months ended July 31, 2024 and 2023 (Unaudited - Expressed in Canadian Dollars)

 4. Exploration and Evaluation Assets

 Exploration and evaluation assets are comprised of: